 Also known as Video8, Hi8, & Digital8, these formats gave a beautiful recording and were small in tape size.
 These formats were popular for home movies even before the great VHS and Beta war.
 Generally they held about two hours of video.
 The earliest of these tapes are from the mid 80’s, and perfect candidates for a beautiful digital transfer now.

 Mini-DV is one of the newer and most recent formats, they are digital video tapes that were popular near the end of the 90’s and early 2000’s, and gave you a phenomenal picture.
 The problem with this format is that their lifespans aren’t as long lasting as previous formats, and they often suffer significant image loss.
 But you still have time, even if your MiniDV’s are from the earliest release.
 Just don’t wait too long to transfer them!

 Micro-MV tapes are almost unheard of.
 They were smaller than a Digital-8 or Mini-DV Cassettes and very short-lived.
 If you have any Micro-MV Video Cassettes, have no fear, Legacy Kit is here!

 These are referring to analog television standards and color encoding systems used around the world.
 These different tape formats mean that if you have a tape a family member gave you from France or Brazil, you will not be able to play it on any player or camcorder in America.
 Some people purchased camcorders while on vacation abroad and have never been able to view the tapes due to these video formats and region codes!
 Legacy Kit can handily transfer all your random formats from other countries to digital DVDs.
 Make sure to upgrade at checkout to our optional Thumb Drives!
 We will convert your video tapes into easy to use MP4 video files, making them a breeze to edit, share, or upload to the cloud!

-30% OFF ANY Kit with code: DAD at Checkout!
-Ends at Midnight!
+25% OFF ANY Legacy Kit with code: SUMMER25 at Checkout!